segmentio/segment-docs/src/unify/Traits/computed-traits.md

 ## Connecting your Computed Trait to a Destination

-Engage sends user-level computed Traits to destinations using the [Identify call](/docs/connections/spec/identify/) for user traits, or using the [Track call](/docs/connections/spec/track/) for event properties.
+Segment sends user-level computed Traits to destinations using the [Identify call](/docs/connections/spec/identify/) for user traits, or using the [Track call](/docs/connections/spec/track/) for event properties.
 Segment includes the trait value and property in the identify and track calls.

 For example, the name of a computed trait is added to the user profile as a trait, and the trait's value is set to the value of the computed trait.
 Segment sends an identify or track call when the trait is computed, depending on the destination configuration.
 If a computed trait counts the number of times a user visits your pricing page, and the user visits your pricing page five times, Segment sends an identify call with the property `pricing_page_visits: 5`.